 Texarkana College is approved by the Texas Veterans Commission under the provisions of Title 38, U.S. Code for VA educational benefits to train veterans and other eligible persons for approved programs and courses required for those programs.
-Students requesting the Montgomery GI Bill, Post 9/11 GI Bill, or Vocational Rehabilitation educational benefits must complete an application and provide additional forms to the Texarkana College Veteran Services representative.
-Applications can be picked up in the Financial Aid Office, or completed online at: http://benefits.va.gov/gibill/apply.asp.
+Students requesting the Montgomery GI Bill®, Post 9/11 GI Bill®, or Veteran Readiness and Employment educational benefits must complete an application and provide additional forms to the Texarkana College Veteran Services representative.
+Applications can be picked up in the Financial Aid Office or completed online at: http://benefits.va.gov/gibill/apply.asp.

 Students seeking veteran’s education benefits should contact our VA Certifying Official at least six weeks prior to their registration period.
-All benefit recipients (excluding Chapter 31, Chapter 33, and Hazlewood) are required to pay their educational costs up front.
+All benefit recipients (excluding Chapter 31, Chapter 33, and Hazlewood) are normally required to pay their educational costs up front; however, a tuition deferment for up to 60 days is an option for students using these benefits.
+Please contact the TC Financial Aid Office for more information or to apply.
 Certification of enrollment is made by a VA Certifying Official once the student notifies the verifying official that they have finalized their schedule for the semester.
 Funding from the Veteran’s Administration will be paid directly to students by the Veteran’s Administration Office.

 The Department of Veteran Affairs requires that students who receive veteran’s benefits make due progress toward the completion of a degree or certificate in order to continue receiving benefits.
 At Texarkana College, students receiving VA benefits must maintain all requirements listed in the Financial Aid Standards of Academic Progress (FA-SAP).
 These requirements can be found at: https://www.texarkanacollege.edu/financial-aid/satisfactory-academic-progress.